Jobs in skill shortage and labour shortage

 Immigration New Zealand's skill shortage lists showed that the Government was actively encouraging skilled workers from overseas to work in particular roles in New Zealand.

 The skill shortage lists were last updated in 2019.
-They aren't being updated, but they can give an indication of jobs that are likely to be in demand.
+They can indicate jobs that are likely to be in demand.

 Jobs in Construction and Infrastructure